dustdustinthewind/IntralismQoLMod/README.md

 - Disable clicking on progress bar (no more accidentally going to the end of map)
 - Change colors and sizes of events depending on type (imagine storyboard editing without a sea of green, starting/ending events being larger acting as bookmarks)
 - Handle multiple BPMs and OFfsets
+- Less restriction in values available to select in Event Editor (replace sliders with text boxes?)
 - Remake arcs editing to be closer to osu!m's editor in design.
 - Sliding/stepped BPM tool?
 - BPM Find tool (tap to the beat)